Ortlund-Laboratory/SARS-CoV-2_Epitope_Mapping/Workflow_to_Determine_Escape_Scores/README.md

 # SARS-CoV-2 Nucleocapsid Structure DMS

-## Paper
-Paper can be found [here]need to provide link when available.

 ## Build Computing Environment
 `conda` is required, and can be obtained _via_ the minimal installer, `miniconda`, [here](https://docs.anaconda.com/free/miniconda/).